Jinamd/Jinamd.github.io/_posts/MHD.md

 tags:
   - Electromagnetic
 ---

-this term paper covers the fundamentals of Magnetohydrodynamics (MHD) and its applications.
+this term paper covers the fundamentals of Magnetohydrodynamics(MHD) and its applications.
 [Magnetohydrodynamics]({{ site.baseurl }}/file/MHD.pdf)